Korean mythology: Northern

 The northern tradition is poorly understood because all of its area is now part of North Korea, where ethnographic research is not feasible.
 Ethnologist Hong Tae-han calls it a grouping made for convenience's sake, as what regional diversity may have existed there is now inaccessible to scholarship.
 The religion of South Hamgyong Province may form a coherent shamanic tradition independent of other northern shamanism.
 The South Hamgyong mythology includes a large corpus of unique shamanic narratives, of which the most important is the Song of Dorang-seonbi and Cheongjeong-gaksi, centering on a woman who attempts to meet her beloved husband after his death.
 Other notable South Hamgyong myths include the Seng-gut narrative, which combines the creation myth and the Jeseok bon-puri; the Donjeon-puri, in which a husband and wife become the gods of money; and the Jim'gajang narrative, about three boys who take vengeance on their murderer by reincarnating as his sons.
-By contrast, the province of Hwanghae in North Korea has virtually no shamanic mythology.
+By contrast, Hwanghae Province in North Korea has virtually no shamanic mythology.
 The ritual and entertainment role played by mythical narratives in other regions is served by an unusually developed tradition of ceremonial dance and theater.

 According to a North Korean shaman who defected in 2008, shamanism is widespread in modern North Korea and de facto condoned by the state, but the old songs and chants are no longer transmitted.